kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 ~~~
 {: #fig-h2-reprioritization-frame title="HTTP/2 PRIORITY_UPDATE Frame Payload"}

-The PRIORITY_UPDATE frame in HTTP/2 MUST NOT be sent prior to opening the
+The HTTP/2 PRIORITY_UPDATE frame MUST NOT be sent prior to opening the
 stream.

 TODO: add more description of how to handle things like receiving